Atharva-stack20/Java/README.md

 **Note: All problem statements are provided in the code section as a comment** <br>

 Chapter 1 is all about "Variables And Data types" - https://github.com/Atharva-stack20/Java/tree/main/Chapter1 <br>
-  In this chapter I have covered: <br>
+  "/t"In this chapter I have covered: <br>
     1. How to declare variables and how to use them <br>
     2. Different data types and their use cases <br>
     3. Did a simple project named "Percentage Calculator" <br>